aukeroorda/rascal-lsp-skeletons/tutorial.md

 mkdir META-INF && cd META-INF
 ```

-In this directory, create a file `RASCAL.MF` with the following contents:
+In this directory, create a file `RASCAL.MF` with the following contents. __Note__: It is currently required to end this file with two newlines:
 ```
 Manifest-Version: 0.0.1
 Main-Function: main
 Project-Name: my-app
 Main-Module: VSMain
 Source: src

 ```

 ## Creating a Rascal file